dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 The values `-91` and `-92` are properly declared and recognised as missing, as it can be seen in the print method which prepends the `NA` in front of the value.

-Let's see how this vector would look in base R:
+Let's see how this vector looks in base R:

 ```r
 baseRchildren <- drop(drop_na(children))